In this Article

 - Lung scarring.
 ARDS causes the lungs to become stiff (scarred) and makes it hard for them to expand and fill with air.
 Being on a ventilator also can cause lung scarring.

 - Blood clots.
 Lying down for long periods can cause blood clots to form in your body.
 A blood clot that forms in a vein deep in your body is called a deep vein thrombosis.
 This type of blood clot can break off, travel through the bloodstream to the lungs, and block blood flow.
 This condition is called pulmonary embolism.

 Some people fully recover from ARDS.
 Others continue to have health problems.
 After you go home from the hospital, you may have one or more of the following problems:

 - Shortness of breath.
-After treatment, lung function in most people who have ARDS improves within 3 months and is back to normal within 6 months.
-For others, it may take up to a year or more.
+After treatment, many people who have ARDS recover close-to-normal lung function within 6 months.
+For others, it may take longer.
 Some people have breathing problems for the rest of their lives.

 - Tiredness and muscle weakness.
-Being in the hospital and on a ventilator (a machine that helps you breathe) can cause your muscles to weaken.
+Being in the hospital and on a ventilator (a machine that supports breathing) can cause your muscles to weaken.
 You also may feel very tired following treatment.

 - Depression.
 Many people who've had ARDS feel depressed for a while after treatment.

 - Problems with memory and thinking clearly.
-Certain medicines and a low oxygen level in your blood can cause these problems.
+Certain medicines and a low blood oxygen level can cause these problems.

-- These health problems may go away within a few weeks, or they may last longer.
-Talk with your doctor about how to deal with these problems.
+These health problems may go away within a few weeks, or they may last longer.
+Talk with your doctor about how to deal with these issues.
 Also, see the suggestions below.

 You can take steps to recover from ARDS and improve your quality of life.
 For example, ask your family and friends for help with everyday activities.